clinical-biomarkers/biomarker-backend-api/id/README.md

 ## Assign Biomarker IDs

 To assign biomarker IDs to your new data, run the `id_assign.py` script from the `/id` directory.
 This script can only be run from the `tst` server.
-More information about the under the hood implementation of the ID generation is available in the [ID Implementation Documentation](/docs/id_implementation.md) readme.
+More information about the under the hood implementation of the ID generation is available in the [ID Implementation Documentation](/docs/id_implementation.md).

 While processing each data record, each data record will be assigned its corresponding `biomarker_canonical_id`.
 Once the aggregate canonical ID is assigned, the record will be assigned a second level identifier.
 Whether a collision is found or not, the record will be assigned an additional key called `collision`.
 This key will have a value of `0` indicating no collision or `1` indicating a collision.
 If a value of `1` is assigned, some additional information wil lbe added to that specific source file's collision report (which is saved into the `id/collision_reports` subdirectory).
 This key will be used during the data load process and subsequently removed before loading the data.
 This value determines which MongoDB collection the data record will be loaded into.